 Leslie Marsh (2007) is on the most recent USDOJ list but appears on the Settlement Professionals, Inc. website which states that the firm is plaintiff exclusive.
 Which is true?... his declaration ? or, the firm's marketing materials?

 Same thing goes for James L. Street (2006 and 2007), Paul Kristynyk (2006 and 2007) and Todd Morrow (2007)

 Brokers need to pay attention to possible inconsistencies on their firm's marketing and documents they sign.
 Similarly firms need to know what their brokers are doing as they could be found to be falsely advertising.
 One plaintiff only broker I spoke to was frustrated about the USDOJ policy so he sent in a declaration to get on the list.
-Fortunately he had the sense to call me after reading about our February expose on the Forge Consulting principals declarations and, shortly thereafter, retracted his declaration.
+Fortunately he had the sense to call me after reading about our February expose about declarations of one company's principals and, shortly thereafter, retracted his declaration.